 Markets: Farmer’s markets and local grocers

-In the beginning of the operation, they sold mostly to 8 or 9 farmer’s markets in the area but eventually wanted to move more toward wholesale because it allowed for more consistency and predictability with sales.
-OakMoon now sells cheese to 6 EarthFare locations, Mountain Sunshine Farm in Asheville, and Greenlife.
+In the beginning, they sold mostly to between eight and nine farmer’s markets in the area.
+They wanted to move toward wholesaling because would allow for greater consistency and predictability.
+OakMoon now sells cheese to several EarthFare (a regional grocery chain) locations, Mountain Sunshine Farm in Asheville, and Greenlife (another small grocer).

-Their cheese has won many awards and recognitions for it’s taste including Our State Magazine’s “100 Foods You Must Eat in 100 Counties” and First in the American-Made International-Style amateur category in the 2007 American Dairy Goat Assocation cheese competition for their Red Oak Boulette.
+Their cheeses have won many awards and much recognition, including Our State Magazine’s “100 Foods You Must Eat in 100 Counties” and First in the American-Made International-Style amateur category in the 2007 American Dairy Goat Association cheese competition for their Red Oak Boulette.

 Video on Oakmoon Farm and Creamery:

 This article is a stub.
 The farm profile for this project has not been completed yet.
 If you are interested in this project and would like to support our documentation of it, please consider donating to the Growing Innovation Fund here.

 Your support will allow us to conduct interviews with those involved with this project, as well as in-person visits to document the successes and challenges of the project.
 We’ll send you an email when the profile is ready to view.
 Thanks for your support!